Srivats1991/srivats.dev/index.md

 # Welcome!

 I would like to describe my professional self as a motivated problem-solver.
 I'm a product nerd who is curious to learn from customer problems and believing in creating products that transform our lives for the better.
 My background includes over 6 years in Cloud Network Security, FinTech and Online Learning sectors.
 I have a passion to delight customers by creating  unforgettable products.
-Other than work, I like to travel and stare at the stock market go down or up to the moon...
+Other than work, I spend time playing violin, travelling (pre-rona obviously) and stare at my cryptos go to the moon...

 # Books that I some-what-read